Progambler227788/HACKERCUP-2024-SOLUTIONS/README.md

     ```
 3. Open the solution file to review the code and approach:
     ```bash
-    A.py  # or another problem file
+    A.py  # or another problem file like B.py or D1.py
     ```
 4. Test the solution by running the provided test cases or adding your own:
     ```bash